BawCOS/Solution-Manual-CPS/docs/21-Central-Limit-Theorem-Solutions.md

 ### Problem 2

-\indent 2.
 The nutrition label on a bag of potato chips says that a one ounce (28 gram) serving of potato chips has 130 calories and contains ten grams of fat, with three grams of saturated fat.
 A random sample of 35 bags yielded a sample mean of 134 calories with a standard deviation of 17 calories.
 Is there evidence that the nutrition label does not provide an accurate measure of calories in the bags of potato chips?
 The conditions necessary for applying the normal model have been checked and are satisfied.

 The question has been framed in terms of two possibilities: the nutrition label accurately lists the correct average calories per bag of chips or it does not, which may be framed as a hypothesis test.